Minimax Estimation of the $L_1$ Distance: Introduction

 The $L_1$ distance is closely related to the Bayes error, i.e., the fundamental limit, in classification problems.
 Specifically, for a two-class classification problem, if the prior probabilities for each class are equal, then the minimum probability of error achieved using the optimal classifier is given by

 where $Y\in \{0,1\}$ indicates the class, and $P_{X|Y}$ are the class-conditional distributions.
 Hence, the problem of estimating $L^*$ in this classification problem is reduced to estimating the $L_1$ distance between the two class-conditional distributions $P_{X|Y = 1},P_{X|Y = 0}$ from the empirical data.
-In the statistical learning theory literature, most work on Bayes classification error estimation deals with the case that $P_{X|Y = 1}$ and $P_{X|Y = 0}$ are continuous distributions, and it turns out that even in an asymptotic setting it is very difficult to estimate this quantity in this general continuous case.
+In the statistical learning theory literature, most work on Bayes classification error estimation deals with the case that $P_{X|Y = 1}$ and $P_{X|Y = 0}$ are continuous distributions, and it turns out that it is very difficult to estimate this quantity in the general continuous case.
 Indeed, we know from~\cite[Section 8.5]{Devroye--Gyorfi--Lugosi1996probabilistic} the negative result that for every sample size $n$, any estimate of the Bayes error $\hat{L}_n$, and any $\epsilon>0$, there exist some class-conditional distributions such that $\mathbb{E}|\hat{L}_n - L^*|\geq \frac{1}{4}-\epsilon$.

 This negative result shows that one needs to look at special classes of the class-conditional distributions in order to obtain meaningful and consistent estimates.
 In the discrete setting, the seminal work of Valiant and Valiant~\cite{Valiant--Valiant2011power} deserves special mention.
-They constructed an estimator for $L_1(P,Q)$ and showed that when $S/\ln S \lesssim n \lesssim S$, it achieves $L_1$ error $\sqrt{S/(n\ln n)}$, and it takes at least $n\gg \frac{S}{\ln S}$ samples to achieve consistent estimation of $L_1(P,Q)$.
-Valiant and Valiant~\cite{Valiant--Valiant2013estimating} constructed another estimator of $L_1(P,Q)$ using linear programming which achieves the $L_1$ error $\sqrt{\frac{S}{n\ln n}}$ when $n \asymp \frac{S}{\ln S}$.
-We argue in this paper that the simplest estimator for $L_1(P,Q)$, namely plugging in the empirical distribution $P_n,Q_n$ and obtaining $L_1(P_n,Q_n)$ achieves $L_1$ error rate $\sqrt{S/n}$ for $n\gtrsim S$.
+They constructed an estimator for $\|P-Q\|_1$ and showed that when $S/\ln S \lesssim n \lesssim S$, it achieves $L_1$ error $\sqrt{S/(n\ln n)}$, and it takes at least $n\gg \frac{S}{\ln S}$ samples to achieve consistent estimation of $\|P-Q\|_1$.
+Valiant and Valiant~\cite{Valiant--Valiant2013estimating} constructed another estimator of $\|P-Q\|_1$ using linear programming which achieves the $L_1$ error $\sqrt{\frac{S}{n\ln n}}$ when $n \asymp \frac{S}{\ln S}$.
+We argue in this paper that the simplest estimator for $\|P-Q\|_1$, namely plugging in the empirical distribution $P_n,Q_n$ and obtaining $\|P_n-Q_n\|_1$ achieves $L_1$ error rate $\sqrt{S/n}$ for $n\gtrsim S$.
 In this sense, the optimal estimator seems to enlarge the sample size $n$ to $n\ln n$ in the error rate expression.
 This phenomenon was termed the \emph{effective sample size enlargement} in~\cite{Jiao--Venkat--Han--Weissman2015minimax}.